ItemDefinitions and Data Sets

-The tApplicationData ItemDefinition example is a composite type of 5 child items, "Monthly" is composed of 3 children (expenses, Income and repayments).
-The Leaf components (non composite), will have a primitive type such as number, string or boolean.
+The tApplicantData ItemDefinition example is a composite type of five child items.
+'Monthly' is composed of three children (Expenses, Income and Repayments).
+The Leaf components (non-composite), will have a primitive type such as number, string or boolean.

-The ItemDefinitions Data Set can be viewed and edited using the icon on the Toolbar.
-With the data set editing dialog, you can add, delete and duplicate the data sets.
+The ItemDefinition's Data Set can be viewed and edited using the icon on the Toolbar.
+With the 'Edit Data Set' dialog, you can add, delete and duplicate the data sets.
 There is also support for CSV import and export of data sets.

 Setting a Reference to an ItemDefinition

-A DMN InputData Element is set to be referenced (typed) by an ItemDefintion using either:
+A DMN InputData element is set to be referenced (typed) by an ItemDefinition using either:

-- Selecting the InputData Element and pressing to select the ItemDefnition from the dialog.
+- Selecting the InputData element and pressing to select the ItemDefinition from the dialog

 There are other cases of using ItemDefinitions; for instance, when setting the type for an Input Parameter in a BKM or an output parameter in a Decision Table.